Tarandro/MML_java/README.md

 To perform tests with JUnit use `mvn test` in the root folder of this project.

 To package the project as an executable JAR use `mvn package` in the root folder of this project.
-Then get the JAR file in the `/target` folder.
+Then get the JAR file (WITH DEPENDENCIES) in the `/target` folder.
 This JAR file can be executed with the command `java -jar <filepath>`.

 ## How to use the application